 Through DISC, students begin to view their patients more holistically as people whose dental needs cannot be separated from the multiple social determinants that impact an individual’s oral health status.

-Rotation sites include but are not limited to county health departments, state institutions and correctional facilities, mental health centers, long-term care facilities, community health centers, military bases, Veterans Administration, and psychiatric and other hospitals.
+The DISC rotation is part of learners’ fourth-year dental school experience, although optional extramural experiences are available earlier in the curriculum.
+Rotation sites may include, but are not limited to, county health departments, state institutions and correctional facilities, long-term care facilities, community health centers, military bases, Veterans Administration, and hospitals.

 DDS students provide approximately $3.5 million in dental services to underserved populations in North Carolina through the DISC program each year.